Pinching operators for approximating multiphoton entangled states: Classical Simulation

 may be approximated with the random variables

 while an $n$-photon W state

 may be approximated by the random variables

+As continuous variables, it is possible to verify nonseparability directly using moment-based entanglement witnesses \cite{Zhang2023}.
+For modeling discrete-variable states; however, some form of binary detection is needed.
 The detectors themselves are modeled such that a detection occurs when the incident amplitude exceeds a given threshold $\gamma$.
 For example, a result of $H$ is obtained for photon $i$ if $|b_{iH}| > \gamma$ and $|b_{iV}| \le \gamma$.
 Conversely, a result of $V$ is obtained if $i$ if $|b_{iV}| > \gamma$ and $|b_{iH}| \le \gamma$.
 Measurements in different bases may be performed by first applying the appropriate unitary transformation to the Jones vector $[b_{iH}, b_{iV}]^\mathsf{T}$.
 Thus, measurements are treated as local and deterministic, given the particular realization for the incident light.
-This model has been discussed elsewhere and can be used to describe the observed statistical behavior of both coherent and entangled quantum light \cite{LaCour2020,LaCour2021}.
+Modeling detectors in this manner was first proposed by Khrennikov as a means of exploring the quantum-classical boundary \cite{Khrennikov} and has since been used to describe various observed statistical behavior of both coherent and entangled quantum light \cite{LaCour2020,LaCour2021}.
 Although this stochastic model does not create photons as such, each random realization may be thought to correspond to a single coherence time.
 The detector model, then, corresponds to a coincidence window equal to this coherence time, with no subsequent dead time.
+Note that, even when the pinching tensor is zero, detections may still occur under this model.
+These ``dark counts'' may be reduced by increasing the threshold, but they cannot be eliminated altogether.

 For the pinched GHZ and W states, we generated a large number of realizations with different pinching strengths $r$ and detection thresholds $\gamma$.
 We then performed quantum state tomography (QST) and used the resulting density matrices to compute the fidelity of the inferred states.
 Finally, the generated states were used to investigate possible violations of the Mermin inequality.
 The results of these numerical simulations are described in the following sections.